Tomas-Barhon/Noise-reduction-and-feature-extraction-with-principal-component-analysis/Data/data_overview.md

 * Note: I had to remove terms BTC/LTC/ETH-USD as there is not enough data and these searches are not recognized by google trends
 * TBD - measure of market sentiment (good vs bad types of search) (maybe just VIX + moving averages)
+* The ethereum series is subseted to the period with PoW
 ## Wiki searches individual
 * page views - Bitcoin
 * page views - Ethereum